wp-plugins/social-media-widget/readme.txt

 For help, please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and ask whatever questions you need!

 == Changelog ==
+= 2.5.5 =

+* Added ability to align the widget left, right, or center.

 = 2.5 =

 * Added 'custom' icon pack option.
 See FAQ for usage.